saligin/-ELUNA--wow3.3.5-CharactersArrival/README.md

       ```lua
       local playerJoinWebhookURL = "Replace" -- Your Discord webhook link

-      local language = "ruRU" -- Set the language to "ruRU" or "enUS"
+      local language = "enUS" -- Set the language to "ruRU" or "enUS"

       local porterAvatarURL = "Replace" -- Link to the image for your bot
       ```